📚

 Hess's Law

-Hess's Law is stated as simply as enthalpy is a state function.
+Hess's Law is stated as simply: enthalpy is a state function.
 No matter what way you go from reactants to products, you will end up with the same enthalpy of reaction for the reaction.
-This means that if we know the enthalpy of formation for different reactions, we can manipulate them to get a single reaction and find the enthalpy of that single reaction.
-It's like magic, and it's kinda fun! ✨
+This means that if we know the enthalpy of formation for different reactions and you can manipulate them to get a single reaction, and you can find the enthalpy of reaction of that single reaction.
+It's like magic✨, and it's kinda fun!

 Rules of Hess's Law

-1. When a reaction is reversed, the enthalpy change stays constant in magnitude but becomes reversed in mathematical sign (Flipping the reaction flips the sign of ΔH🔁).
+1. When a reaction is reversed, the enthalpy change stays constant in magnitude but becomes reversed in mathematical sign (Flipping the reaction flips the sign on ΔH🔁).

-3. When two (or more) reactions are added to obtain an overall reaction➕, the individual enthalpy changes of each reaction are added to obtain the net change of enthalpy of the overall reaction.
+3. When two (or more) reactions are added to obtain an overall reaction➕, the individual enthalpy changes of each reaction are added to obtain the net change of enthalpy of the overall reaction ΔH).

 Hess's Law Example Problem